Part VII

 - Grounding & Mindful Presence: When reality feels chaotic, return to the body: feet on floor, long exhale, orienting to the room.
 Do one small, ordinary task to signal safety.

-- Self-Compassion: When emotions surge, apply Living from the Heart to yourself.
+- Self-Compassion: When emotions surge, apply Compassion with Boundaries to yourself.
 Name what’s here, slow down, and let kindness be the container.

 - Seek Support: If you feel isolated or untethered, reach for grounded community or professional care.
 Share without evangelizing; let relationship be the medicine.